 On May 5, Ewell’s men advanced into the Wilderness along the Orange Turnpike and dug in upon reaching a clearing known as Saunders Field.
 Federal troops, commanded by Major General Gouverneur K. Warren, attacked Ewell’s line with little success.
 To the south, Union forces, commanded by Brigadier General George Getty, blocked A. P. Hill’s progress up the Plank Road.
 Fierce fighting raged throughout the day, and by nightfall, Hill’s corps was on the point of collapse.

 May 6, 1864 — Give and Take

-At 5:00 a.m. on May 6, the Federals renewed their assault on Hill’s corps, pushing the Rebels back.
-However, Longstreet’s corps arrived at about 7:00 a.m. and prevented a Rebel collapse.
+At 5:00 a.m. on May 6, the Federals renewed their assault on Hill’s corps, pushing the Confederates back.
+However, Longstreet’s corps arrived at about 7:00 a.m. and prevented a Confederate collapse.
 Meanwhile, the Confederates discovered an unfinished railroad bed that offered them an opportunity to surprise the Union line.
 Longstreet launched a successful flanking attack from the rail line, but during the confusion of battle, his own troops severely wounded him just a few miles of where Confederate General Stonewall Jackson’s men mortally wounded their leader at the Battle of Chancellorsville a year earlier.
-On May 6, the fighting concluded when the Rebels launched two more afternoon assaults with limited success.
+On May 6, the fighting concluded when the Confederates launched two more afternoon assaults with limited success.

 May 7, 1864 — Stand0ff